 4. Low labour productivity growth.
 The UK has seen disappointing labour productivity growth in recent years.
 Falling real wages are one reason which explains this poor labour productivity growth.
 With lower wages, firms more willing to hang onto workers and accept lower productivity levels.
 See: Labour Productivity.

 5. International competitiveness.
 Lower wages will help UK exports to be competitive.
 However, this competitive advantage is reduced because of poor labour productivity growth and also the fact that many countries are experiencing low wage growth as well.

 6. Economic growth.
-The fall in real wages matches the decline in real GDP and negative economic growth
+Until recently the fall in real wages matched the decline in real GDP and negative economic growth.

 7. Increased relative poverty.
 Falling real wages have increased relative poverty.
 There is more concern over fuel poverty and food poverty, with rising living costs leaving people struggling to afford the basics.

 - Wage growth stats from Labour Force Survey ONS.
 Wage growth stats are for 3 month average